Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 - products = 1:3 molar ratio
 - a reactant in excess will push forward reaction
 - decrease product push forward reaction
-- isolate the diatomic nitrogen in the air (78%) through liquification
+- isolate the diatomic nitrogen in the air (78%) through liquefaction
-- get
+- get hydrogen from methane
+- dont do excess products
+- catalyst!! - Fe: d orbitals, empty/unparied to make lo
+-

 Websites used: